-◆Research findings by Professor Junichi Hirose of the Department of Regional Collaborative Education in the School of Integrated Sciences have been published in the online edition of the international journal *Discover Education*
+◆Research findings by Professor Junichi Hirose Faculty of Education Integrated Sciences and Regional Faculty of Education, have been published in the online edition of the international journal *Discover Education*

 Release Date: